Azure/missionlz/docs/deployment-guides/portal.md

 #### Azure Bastion

-- **Deploy Bastion** enable [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/) in the Hub virtual network to remotely access the network and the resources deployed with and on MLZ.
+- **Deploy Bastion:** enable [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/) in the Hub virtual network to remotely access the network and the resources deployed with and on MLZ.
 - **Azure Bastion Subnet CIDR Range:** the address space for the Azure Bastion subnet.
 The network mask must be a /26 or larger.

 #### Azure Gateway Subnet